tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 The rules require that data must be physically independent (from underlying storage changes) and logically independent (from application program changes).
-So far we do not have enough experience to make this guarantee.
+So far there is not enough experience to make this guarantee.

 The rules require certain types of updatable views.
 Tarantool's views are not updatable.

 The rules state that it should be impossible to use a low-level language to bypass integrity as defined in the relational-level language.
-In our case, this is not true, for example one can execute a request with Tarantool's NoSQL to violate a foreign-key constraint that was defined with Tarantool's SQL.
+In Tarantool's case, this is not true, for example one can execute a request with Tarantool's NoSQL to violate a foreign-key constraint that was defined with Tarantool's SQL.